What Are Sepsis Symptoms?

 Sepsis

 Systemic inflammatory response syndrome (SIRS) occurs when the body overreacts to a harmful stressor.
 If the stressor is an infection, it’s called sepsis.
-Early symptoms of sepsis may include fever, blood pressure drops, a fast heart rate, and trouble breathing.
+Early symptoms of sepsis may include fever, drops in blood pressure, a fast heart rate, and trouble breathing.

 Severe Sepsis